Ping-2o/ios-boundary-research/README.md

 - **khanhduytran0** — [DirtySlide](https://github.com/khanhduytran0/DirtySlide), the original macOS LPE this repo is forked from.
 The Part 2 payload, the app scaffold, and the iOS port are his work.
 - **forcequitOS** — [bad_query](https://github.com/forcequitOS/bad_query), the ContainerManager class-13 sandbox escape.
 The escape primitive in `E. DAEMON-CACHE` row and the v126 IK row is a port of that PoC; confirmed live on iOS 27.0 beta 24A5355q and fixed in 24A435 RC.

 Prior campaign history (v10–v175) is in `VERSIONS.md`.
-Per-front evidence is in `analysis/
+Per-front evidence is in analysis folder

 # ios-boundary-research
 iOS privileged-boundary research — VideoToolbox/AVE findings, DoS primitives, and negative results from iOS 26–27.